Two get 10 years sentence for trafficking fake currency from Bengal to South India

 New Delhi, June 27: A Special Court has convicted two persons in connection with a fake currency case.

-The Special Court of the National Investigation Agency convicted two persons- Mohammad Mababoob Baig and Syed Imran, both residents of Mandya in Karnataka.
+The Special Court of the National Investigation Agency (NIA) convicted two persons- Mohammad Mababoob Baig and Syed Imran, both residents of Mandya in Karnataka.

 Both were sentenced to 10 years in jail and ordered to cough up a fine of Rs 10,000.

-On March 31 2018, the DRI unit of Vishakhapatanam had seized fake currency worth Rs 10,20,000 in the denomination of Rs.2,000.
+On March 31 2018, the DRI unit of Vishakhapatanam had seized fake currency worth Rs 10,20,000 in the denomination of Rs 2,000.

 The NIA lager took up the case and during investigation, it was found that the accused along with their associates had hatched a criminal conspiracy for procuring and circulating fake Indian currency notes in India.